simonsobs/PSpipe/README.md

 ## Installation

-PSpipe will have 3 mains module, pspy, psc, and pslike.
+The SO power spectrum pipeline will have 3 mains module, pspy, psc: namaster, and pslike.

-The healpix version of PSpipe has the following additional dependencies: cfitsio and HEALPix.
+The healpix version of pspy has the following additional dependencies: cfitsio and HEALPix.

 A guide to install these libraries at NERSC is provided in [NERSC_INSTALL.md](NERSC_INSTALL.md).

-The CAR version of PSpipe requires pixell:  https://github.com/simonsobs/pixell .
+The CAR version of pspy requires pixell:  https://github.com/simonsobs/pixell .

 To install `pspy`, just clone this repository and compile fortran codes